wtsi-npg/irods-metadata/linking_samples_to_data.md

 # iRODS locations

+NPG recommend you find your data in iRODS using metadata and/or the MLWH database when pragmatic.

 Data products from recent platorms are placed in a hierarchy split by manaufacturer closest to the root. i.e.

 - `/seq/illumina` for Illumina (sequencing)